 Splitting wedge buyer’s guide

-Splitting wedges are very useful for when you’re splitting a large, long log that a splitting axe or maul won’t take care of by itself, or for knotty wood that needs to be held open while you take care of a tough knot.
+Splitting wedges are very useful for splitting a large, long log that a splitting axe or maul won’t take care of by itself, or for knotty wood that needs to be held open while you take care of a tough knot.
 It’s not hard to use a splitting wedge, as long as you stick to a few simple principles.
-If it’s your first time using a splitting wedge, do yourself a favor – don’t try to drive it in perpendicular to the wood fibers.
+If it’s your first time using a splitting wedge, do yourself a favor – don’t try to drive it perpendicular to the wood fibers.
 The edge should go up and down as the tree grows, not across.
-That’s the most basic thing to get right, but it has to be said because new users sometimes do try it!
+That’s the most basic thing to get right, but it must be said because new users sometimes try it!

 Splitting wedge placement

 This applies to long logs.
 If you’re splitting big, tough rounds of wood, you can of course start at one edge with one wedge, place the other in the middle, and finally use a maul, axe, or third wedge on the opposite edge to split it.
 The split should be central.
 If it’s too tough or knotty still, you can of course start splitting off-center, to weaken the fibers of the outer rings, before working your way in.

 Should a splitting wedge be sharp?

 Otherwise, if you have a very dull wedge, you’ll probably have to make a cut in the wood and only then will you be able to use the wedge.
 The duller, rounder, and thicker the edge, the bigger and deeper a cut you’ll have to make – or expend way more effort on the (dangerous for your fingers and hand) balancing act of holding the wedge in place while you whack away with your hammer.
 It’s not fun – believe me.
-A simple, fine metal file is more than good enough to shape and sharpen your wedge to a good level.
+A simple, fine metal file is good enough to shape and sharpen your wedge to a good level.
 Take the 5 or 10 extra minutes to prepare your wedge if it’s dull – it’ll make your splitting session much less of a chore.

 How many splitting wedges do I need?

-One is enough to start with, but if you’re getting one, you might as well get two.
+One is enough to start with, but you might as well get two if you’re getting one.
 They’re cheap enough that it won’t hurt your wallet, and the benefit of having at least two wedges far outweighs the cost of the second one.
 That’s because splitting wedges can get stuck deep in the wood if you’re not careful or just unlucky, and a second wedge is useful in such situations to save the first one.